X

 What does it mean to be a journalist in an era when AI technology is automating a wide range of tasks once performed exclusively by humans?
 Rapid advances in AI-driven journalism – from automated news writing and data analysis to real-time content generation – raise pressing questions about the evolving role of human journalists and the division of labour between humans and machines.

 Far from being replaced, human journalists have the opportunity to adapt and thrive by strengthening their expertise in critical thinking, investigative analysis, ethical reasoning and contextual storytelling.
-While AI can efficiently process vast amounts of information and generate reports at unprecedented speed, it lacks the nuanced judgement, deep contextual understanding and moral responsibility required for high-quality journalism.
+While AI can efficiently process vast amounts of information and generate reports at unprecedented speed, it lacks the nuanced judgment, deep contextual understanding and moral responsibility required for high-quality journalism.
 In this changing landscape, the ability to question sources, interpret complex social issues and provide insightful narratives will become even more important.

 Skill Why is it becoming obsolete?
 What replaces it?